Friends Friday | Hair Stylist Adam Campbell

-Hi guys!
 Today on Friends Friday, I am featuring a dear friend in the industry, Adam Campbell.
-If I only had three words to describe Adam, they would be hilarious, sweet, and uber talented.
-Seriously, this guy is a hair wizard.
-He has worked with some of the biggest names in the industry including Kate Hudson and Angelina Jolie.
+If I only had three words to describe Adam, they would be hilarious, sweet, and uber-talented.
+He’s a hair wizard, and he’s worked with some of the biggest names in the industry.
 If you are an aspiring hair stylist or just a fan, you should check out his interview below!

 How long have you been in the industry?

 I got my start in the beauty industry working in a buddy's salon, when I was 18 years old, as a receptionist.
 When finishing high school I was undecided where my life plan was headed, but my mom had made it clear to me that I needed to work or go to college.
 I started cosmetology school when I was 19 and have been doing hair ever since.

 What drew you to pursuing a career in hair full time?

 While working in my buddy's salon as a receptionist I was able to see that people could actually make a career out of "hairstyling."
 I was really attracted to the creativity, flexibility, and ability to be my own boss.
 In retrospect, I realized that as a child, I was always interested in hair, playing with the hair of any friend or family member that would let me.

 Describe your first professional experience in 3 words.

 What does your day to day as a celebrity hair stylist look like?